Michael-F-Bryan/static-analyser-in-rust/src/lex.md

     }
 }

+/// Turn a string of valid Delphi code into a list of tokens, including the
+/// location of that token's start and end point in the original source code.
+///
+/// Note the token indices represent the half-open interval `[start, end)`,
-pub fn tokenize(src: &str) -> Result<Vec<(TokenKind, usize, usize)>> {
+/// equivalent to `start .. end` in Rust. pub fn tokenize(src: &str) -> Result<Vec<(TokenKind, usize, usize)>> {
     let mut tokenizer = Tokenizer::new(src);
     let mut tokens = Vec::new();